KEMONOYA/zettelkasten/ZETTELKASTEN/OpenGL object.md

 - Which texture is bound to texture unit 0?
 - Which buffer provides vertex data?
 - What blending mode or depth test is enabled?

+Switching out parts of this internal state is done by creating an *OpenGL object* representing that subset, binding it as the current bound object of its specific type, then settings its values to whatever we want.
+This switches out the old settings, and the switch back can be done at any time by changing the currently bound object back to the old one.
-#### Every command OpenGL carries out is either:
+#### So every command OpenGL carries out is either:
 1. change some part of the state (e.g. by binding a different object, thereby changing a part of the behavior of future drawing functions)
 2. use the current state to perform an operation (e.g. drawing geometry)

-**So, an *OpenGL object* simply represents a subset of related state variables, and allows us to modify those variables.**
+**So, an *OpenGL object* simply represents a subset of related state variables, and allows us to modify those variables, for plugging in to the internal state whenever.**
 ### Examples of objects include:
 - A **buffer object** (like a VBO or EBO) represents the state of a block of GPU memory storing vertex or index data.
 - A **texture object** represents all the parameters and data that define a texture (its image, filtering modes, wrapping, etc).